sanger/traction-ui/DPL-282-todo.md

 ## ONTFlowCell

-- will need an input box to scan in the pool ID [DONE]
-- add colour change to show flowcell id present. e.g. grey when empty, yellow when pool, green when flowcell id added) [DONE]
 - if we add validation can add a red colour to indicate an issue with that flowcell (plus small error msg)
 - UI for Flowcells is currently quite large.
 So for Promethion version you have to scroll a lot to reach lower positions.
 Maybe that will make it hard to drag / drop into them?
 - Possibly also want to change the input box into a text label once 'return' triggered (e.g. by scanner) to 'fix' that value once validated.
 So you don't accidently overscan a value you already entered.
 Would need a clear button then though.